damiendevienne/Lifemap_clean/README.md

 This repository allows the deployment of Lifemap on a new server (tested on Ubuntu Server 18.04).
 You must to be sudoer to use this pipeline.
-It is a 5-steps process:
+It is a simple 5-steps process:

 1. clone this repository locally and enter in it